-is intractable because the push-forward density through \(G_w\) has no closed form.
-However, our FSM approach allows us to obtain an estimate of the Fisher score \(\nabla_\theta \log p_w(\mathbf{x} \mid \theta) \) at \(x=x_0\), allowing us to maximize the likelihood \( \ell\left(\theta ; \mathbf{x}_0\right)=\log p_w\left(\mathbf{x}_0 \mid \theta\right) \) without directly estimating the likelihood itself.
-Conceptually this turns generator inversion into a likelihood-based inference task rather than a loss-matching problem.
-Alternatively, given a differentiable generator, we can directly optimize the reconstruction loss to obtain an estimated latent mean (which we refer to as \emph{direct optimization}).
+is intractable because the push-forward density under \(G_w\) has no closed form.
+However, our FSM approach allows us to estimate the Fisher score \(\nabla_\theta \log p_w(\mathbf{x} \mid \theta) \) at \(\mathbf{x}_0\), enabling us to maximize the likelihood \( \ell\left(\theta ; \mathbf{x}_0\right)=\log p_w\left(\mathbf{x}_0 \mid \theta\right) \) without directly estimating the likelihood.
+Conceptually, this turns the generator inversion problem into likelihood-based inference.
+Alternatively, given a differentiable generator, we can directly optimize the reconstruction loss to obtain an estimated latent mean (referred to as \emph{direct optimization}).

-We train a standard GAN model on a \( 16 \times 16 \) MNIST dataset, and apply the generator inversion task to this problem, comparing between the direct optimization approach, FSM and KDE-SP methods.
+We train a GAN model on a \( 16 \times 16 \) MNIST dataset and apply the generator inversion task, comparing the direct optimization approach, FSM, and KDE-SP method.
 From Figure~\ref{fig:mnist_half_image} we can see that while the FSM and direct optimization is able to recover the target observation, the KDE-SP struggles to achieve the same pixel quality.
-This is reflected as well in Figure~\ref{fig:mnist_single}, which shows the reconstruction loss for the different methods.
-Further details and results for this experiment is provided in Appendix~\ref{appendix:exp_7.3}.
+This is also reflected in Figure~\ref{fig:mnist_single}, which shows the reconstruction loss for the different methods.
+More details and results for this experiment are provided in Appendix~\ref{appendix:exp_7.3}.